nekkon/angular-cli-library/README.md

 ## Build

 Run `npm run app1:build` to build app1.
-The build artifacts will be stored in the `dist/app1` directory.
-All builds have by default --prod.
+Run `npm run app2:build` to build app2 etc. The build artifacts will be stored in the `dist/app1` or `dist/app2` directory.
+All builds are for production ( --prod ).

 ## Code scaffolding